 Research support was provided to the Predictive Modeling Module of the Dalhousie Marine PIRACY (Policy Development and Interdisciplinary Research for Actions on Coastal Communities, Youth and Seafarers) Project (with Ron Pelot) and this was completed in July of 2013.
 The technical report on this component was published as Technical Report #10 and is available on the Publications page.

-According to Google Scholar and other research tracking databases, Dr. Brooks is best known for the following: a 2000 solo publication Sea Change in Liner Shipping: Regulation and Managerial Decision-Making in a Global Industry, published by Pergamon Press; a 2004 solo open access publication on port governance structures, her 2007 publication with Kevin Cullinane Devolution, Port Governance and Port Performance, published by Elsevier in the Research in Transport Economics series; and one of her earliest publications (1982) on the export performance of Atlantic Canadian companies (no longer available).
+According to Google Scholar and other research tracking databases, Dr. Brooks is best known for the following: a 2004 publication entitled the Governance Structure of Ports, a 2000 solo publication Sea Change in Liner Shipping: Regulation and Managerial Decision-Making in a Global Industry, published by Pergamon Press; a 2004 solo open access publication on port governance structures, her 2007 publication with Kevin Cullinane Devolution, Port Governance and Port Performance, published by Elsevier in the Research in Transport Economics series; and one of her earliest publications (1982) on the export performance of Atlantic Canadian companies (out of print/no longer available).